...

 Pulmonology & Sleep Disorder Specialists located in Midtown East, New York, NY

 Sleep apnea occurs when you temporarily stop breathing while you sleep.
 As oxygen levels drop, a cascade of events in your heart and respiratory system may be triggered.
-Without individualized treatment from Dr. Eric Teller at Kamelhar-Teller Pulmonology in Midtown East Manhattan, these apnea episodes can lead to serious problems like high blood pressure, heart arrhythmias, high blood sugar, daytime fatigue, and weight gain.
+Without individualized treatment from Kamelhar Pulmonology in Midtown East Manhattan, these apnea episodes can lead to serious problems like high blood pressure, heart arrhythmias, high blood sugar, daytime fatigue, and weight gain.
 For expert diagnostic testing and treatment for sleep apnea, call the New York City office or book an appointment online today.

 Sleep Apnea Q & A